 Link(s) to publication:

+Southam, C.; Sapp, S., 2010, "Compensation Across Executive Labor Markets: What Can We Learn from Cross-Listed Firms?", Journal of International Business Studies, February 41(1): 70 - 87.
 Abstract: There is wide consensus that chief executive officers (CEOs) of US firms earn significantly more than their Canadian counterparts.
 Using a matched sample, we find that the majority of this difference is due to US CEOs earning 50% more than CEOs of Canadian non-cross-listed firms.
 We find no such US premium'' for Canadian cross-listed firms, because the use of options allows the cross-listed firms to keep pace with their neighbors to the south.
 While firms that list only in Canada compete in the labor market defined by their national boundary, cross-listed firms appear to be competing directly with their US counterparts for executive talent.
 In investigating alternative explanations for the elimination of the compensation differential for Canadian cross-listed firms, we find evidence consistent with both the bonding and the rent extraction hypotheses.

+Gyles, C. L.; De Grandis, S. A.; Southam, C.; Brunton, J. L., 1988, "Cloning and Nucleotide Sequencing of the Genes Determining Verocytotoxin Production in Porcien Edema Disease Isolates of E. coli", Microbial Pathogenesis, December 5(6): 419 - 426.
 Abstract: The structural genes determining the edema disease principle were cloned from the total cellular DNA of iEscherichia colii strain 412 (O139: K82) isolated from a case of porcine edema disease.
 An assay for cytotoxicity in Vero cells was used to detect the edema disease principle.
 A 7.5 kb iEcoiRI-iSailI fragment specifying cytotoxin production was subcloned in pUC18.
 Sequences which specified production of cytotoxin were localized to a 0.9 kb region by transposon Tn5 mutagenesis.
 A 2.4 kb iEcoiRI-iBgilII fragment encompassing this region was subcloned into pUC18.
 Using nucleotide sequence analysis, two open reading frames separated by 12 bp were identified.
 They encoded proteins of 319 (A subunit) and 87 (B subunit) amino acids which both had N-terminal sequences typical of iE. colii signal peptides.
 Comparison of these with the published sequence for the Shiga-like toxin II (SLT-II) showed 91% overall nucleotide sequence similarity.
 The nucleotide sequence similarity extended to 200 base pairs upstream of the putative A subunit translational start site suggesting a common regulatory mechanism.
 The deduced amino acid sequences of the processed A and B subunits had 94% and 84% similarity, respectively.
 These findings confirm the close genetic relationship between SLT-II and edema disease principle.

 Honours & Awards

-- Bond Business Dean’s Teaching Excellence Award, May 2013
+- Bond Business Students’ Teaching Excellence Award (2012, 2020)